SmogDr/edar_coursebook/docs/11-model.md

 <img src="11-model_files/figure-html/aod-scatterplot-1.png" width="672" />

 Note the one outlier present in the scatterplot.
 Does this outlier influence the result of the calibration?
-How could you evaluate it?
+How could you evaluate that question?

 ## Ch-11 Homework
 This homework will give you experience with fitting OLS linear models and testing model assumptions.